Advanced body composition analysis delivered by the UK’s most experienced practitioners

-A DEXA scan is the best way to measure body fat and your overall body composition.
-It’s a medical-grade technology (whose full name is dual-energy X-ray absorptiometry and was primarily designed to measure bone density) used in hospitals and sports science research facilities.
+A DEXA scan is a body composition test and universally regarded as the best way to measure body fat and your overall body composition.
+It’s a medical-grade technology used in hospitals and sports science research facilities.
 It uses a very low dose of dual energy X-ray beams to give an accurate and precise measurement of body fat, lean mass and bone.

 If you’re just beginning a diet or fitness programme, or looking to change your body composition, then now is the perfect time for a DEXA body fat scan because it will give you the most accurate and precise picture of where you’re starting from.
 Follow-up scans will track your progress by showing the changes in body fat and muscle in your arms, legs and trunk region.